 Pour Part B of your resin kit into the same cup until it is filled to the 2 TBS mark.
 It is important to pour Part A first and then Part B. It is some chemical thing about the part A being heavier or something.

-14. Using a pair of tweezers, place the organics onto the uncured Crystal Clay.
+14. Using a pair of tweezers, place the organics onto the uncured Epoxy Clay.
 Press the organics down into the clay with your fingertips.
-The organics should be fully embedding into the Crystal Clay without any chance of air bubbles being lodged under the organics.
+The organics should be fully embedding into the Epoxy Clay without any chance of air bubbles being lodged under the organics.

 Curing & Clean Up: